Januarius Zick

 Key Achievements

-- Recognized as one of the main masters of the Late Baroque period in German art
+- Recognition as one of the main masters of Late-Baroque art in Germany

-- Successfully combined careers as both painter and architect across multiple German territories
+- Successfully combined careers in both painting and architecture

-- Cultivated scholarly pursuits in physics and poetry alongside his artistic career
+- Maintained active intellectual pursuits in physics and poetry alongside artistic career

 Did You Know?

-- 03.His death in Koblenz-Ehrenbreitstein occurred in a strategic fortress town at the confluence of the Rhine and Moselle rivers
+- 04.His death location of Koblenz-Ehrenbreitstein was a strategic fortress city at the confluence of the Rhine and Moselle rivers